What is PHP? Your Most Common Questions, Answered

-- Complete PHP from Scratch for Beginners – This course does exactly what it says on the label – introduces you to PHP programming with zero prior knowledge required
+- PHP for Beginners – This course does exactly what it says on the label – introduces you to PHP programming with zero prior knowledge required

 - PHP for Beginners – Become a PHP Master – CMS Project – This course teaches you PHP by building a Content Management System (CMS).
 Example CMSs are WordPress and Drupal.

 - PHP OOP: Object-Oriented Programming for beginners + Project – Learn the fundamentals of object-oriented programming (OOP) once you have the basics of PHP down.

 - PHP with Laravel for beginners – Become a Master in Laravel – Learn the Laravel framework combined with PHP to start making more complex applications.

 Get a subscription to a library of online courses and digital learning tools for your organization with Udemy for Business.